HarshShah03325/AI-for-healthcare/Risk Models/Readme.md

 (also referred to as an output, dependent, or response variable).
 - We need to transform our data so that the distributions are closer to standard normal distributions.First we will remove some of the skew from the distribution by using the log transformation.
 Then we will "standardize" the distribution so that it has a mean of zero and standard deviation of 1.

 ![](assets/process.png)

+### Adding interactions:
+- One possible way to improve the model is by adding interactions of the features.
+- Interactions means combining two features by multiplying values of each row.
+- I have tried to add all the interactions possible and calculate c_index to draw conclusions.

 # Random forest classifier model:
 - Random forests combine predictions from different decision trees to create a robust classifier.